 One of two wind turbines off the coast of Virginia Beach that comprise Dominion Energy’s Coastal Virginia Offshore Wind pilot project.
+The Virginia Attorney General’s Office is criticizing the massive cost estimates of a larger planned wind development in the same area.
 (Sarah Vogelsong/ Virginia Mercury)

 WASHINGTON — The Biden administration is making a significant push for new offshore wind development to meet ambitious climate goals, but industry leaders say they also need long-term commitments and support from Congress to reach their potential.

 Leaders of the burgeoning U.S. offshore wind industry called on Congress to invest in renewables at a hearing of a House Energy and Commerce Committee panel Thursday.

 The hearing comes as the Biden administration aims to ramp up offshore wind development from pilot projects to a viable power source.
 It is an opportunity for Democrats to address two major goals: reducing carbon emissions and creating jobs.

 The Biden administration set an ambitious goal earlier this year to generate 30 gigawatts of offshore wind power by the end of the decade, enough to power more than 10 million homes and cut 78 million metric tons of carbon dioxide emissions.
 That’s roughly the carbon equivalent of taking 17 million cars off the road for a year.

 The United States currently only produces 42 megawatts of power from offshore wind.
 The nascent industry here trails far behind Europe and Asia, where it has been developing for years and offshore wind turbines are producing 34,000 megawatts of power.